-One of the resident wolves at Sevilleta National Wildlife Refuge
+Antelope near a watering hole at Sevilleta National Wildlife Refuge

 Sevilleta National Wildlife Refuge began as a land grant given to the people of Sevilleta by the Governor of Nuevo Mexico just prior to the declaration of Mexican independence in 1821.
 The people of the land grant held onto the property until 1928 when Socorro County bought the land for a pittance because the owners couldn't pay the property taxes on it.

 In 1936, General Thomas Campbell bought the property from the county and established a cattle ranch on it.
 Campbell ran cattle on the land for thirty years, then just before he died, he gave the property to a foundation that decided the highest and best use of the ranch was as a wildlife refuge.